-1. While you may not think it is possible, you can find coupons for produce and Saving Star offers an electronic oupon off of a produce item each week.
-Often times, they will be peelies on other foods such as soups, sauces and meats.
+1. While you may not think it is possible, you can find coupons for produce and Saving Star offers an electronic coupon off of a produce item each week.
+Often times, there will be peelies on other foods such as soups, sauces and meats.
 Also, did you know that if you write produce companies like Dole you can get free coupons from them?
 Just look up your favorite company and write them a quick e-mail about how much you love their products and want to try more.
 I once got 3 coupons for produce that gave me free product.
 Not BOGO, but FREE.
 I got 3 bags of salad mix!
 Also, don’t forget to follow your favorite brands of produce on social media.
 Often, they have coupons for their fans as well!

 2. Now is the perfect time to hit up farmer’s markets.
 Farmer’s markets are a metropolis of savings for local, fresh and often organic produce.
 Check out my post on how to save at farmer’s markets.

 3. Always shop for produce in season.
 You will notice that sometimes some fruit and veggies are cheaper than other times of the year.
 This is because that fruit or veggie is in season.
 Use the Favado App to find the best deals on produce in your local stores.
 You can find more tips for buying in season produce here.

-4. Next Spring, (or even this fall) plant a garden.
+4. It is not too late to plant a garden!
 You would be surprised at what you can save on produce if you grow your own.
-You can even can it if you have a lot left over at harvest time.
+You can even can it or freeze produce, if you have a lot left over at harvest time.